 - Rodante van der Waal, independent midwife and academic researcher in the fields of feminism, postcolonial theory, and care ethics

-Sophie is a brilliant editor (of academic papers), because she gives attention to many aspects of the writing.
+Sophie is a brilliant editor of academic papers, because she gives attention to many aspects of the writing.
 She considers papers as compositions which gives her approach a special quality.
-Next to a very detailed proofreading in terms of language use, grammar, academic style, and rhetoric, she carves out a clear argument and structure, enriching the text with life, rhythm, tone, and flow in writing.
+Next to very detailed proofreading in terms of language use, grammar, academic style, and rhetoric, she carves out a clear argument and structure, enriching the text with life, rhythm, tone, and flow.

 - Anna Seidl, academic researcher in literary studies and cultural analysis, ex-principal ballet dancer

-Sophie was my first choice when thinking of a translator for my album songs and also the booklet liner notes, because of her artistic sensitivity and also deep knowledge of the English language.
-She managed to transmit what I wanted to say (from the Greek language and also Cypriot dialect) in a way that kept the exact meaning, keeping at the same time the essence of my artistic approach.
+Sophie was my first choice when thinking of a translator for my lyrics and liner notes, because of her artistic sensitivity and also deep knowledge of the English language.
+She managed to transmit what I wanted to say (from the Greek language and also Cypriot dialect) in a way that kept the exact meaning and the essence of my artistic approach.

 - Vassilis Philippou, musician and composer